Aelto/calco/drafts/sheets.md

 }
 ```

 We can also use a caching table to avoid recalculating a sheet's budget everytime we need its value.
 The cached value should be updated everytime one of the sheet' values changes, is added or is removed.
-This mean updating a simple row in the `Expense` table can create changes in multiple sheets, as the changes propagate from the bottom sheet to the top sheets who inherits from the first ones.
+This means updating a simple row in the `Expense` table can create changes in multiple sheets, as the changes propagate from the bottom sheet to the top sheets who inherits from the first ones.

 Doing this creates faster read-access but slower write-access.